Debut Shopify Theme in 2026: Should You Still Use It?

 Is Debut still good for Shopify stores in 2026?

-Debut can still work for simple existing stores, but it is usually not the best choice for new Shopify stores in 2026.
-Newer themes generally offer better flexibility and a stronger long-term foundation.
+Debut can still work for simple existing stores that are already stable.
+But it is not the right choice for new Shopify stores in 2026.
+Newer themes offer better architecture, faster performance, and stronger long-term flexibility.

 Can I keep using Debut if my store already runs on it?

 Yes.
 If your store is stable, your catalog is simple, and the theme still supports your business needs, you can keep Debut short-term.
-Plan a migration only when there is a clear reason.
+Plan a migration only when there is a clear reason such as a rebranding, catalog expansion, or drop in mobile conversions.

 What are the biggest limitations of Debut?

-The biggest limitations are older architecture, less flexible page customization, more manual work for advanced changes, and weaker long-term fit for stores that need frequent merchandising updates.
+The biggest limitations are its older Shopify 1.0 architecture, sections limited to the homepage only, less flexible page customization, more manual work for advanced changes, and the fact that it no longer receives updates from Shopify.

 When should I migrate from Debut?

 Migrate when Debut starts limiting your content workflow, product presentation, mobile UX, or growth plans.
-A planned redesign or brand refresh is usually a better migration moment than an urgent last-minute change.
+A planned redesign or brand refresh is usually the best migration moment rather than an urgent last-minute change.

 Conclusion